 Whether for environmental, ethical or health related reasons (or a mixture of all three) vegans do not consume any animal products.
 This includes any items containing animal by-products like gelatin, lanolin or beeswax.
-This means no red meat, no pork, no chicken, no fish and no dairy or eggs.
+This means no red meat, pork, chicken, fish, honey, dairy or eggs.

 - Ovo Vegetarian.
 These types of vegetarians eat eggs but no meat or dairy products.

 - Lacto Vegetarian.
 These types of vegetarians eat dairy products such as milk and cheese, but no meat or eggs.

 - Lacto-Ovo Vegetarian.
 These types of vegetarians eat dairy products and eggs, but no meat.

 Although not technically a type of vegetarian, Pescatarian’s tend to restrict meat consumption to seafood only, so no red meat, pork or chicken.
 Also sometimes called “semi-vegetarian”.

 The Pollotarian also follows the semi-vegetarian concept, restricting meat consumption to chicken or other poultry.
 No red meat, pork or seafood.

 While technically not vegetarian, the term flexitarian is used to loosely describe those who choose to eat many of their meals meat-free.

 The term veg*n refers to all types of people on the vegan to vegetarian continuum.